programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-11.png" alt="Visual description of figure image" caption="Caption text to display" %}

 In this way, we can create graphs with our preferred colors.
-But, it is better to use already defined colors scalas when possible, such as the [color brewer palettes](http://colorbrewer2.org/). ggplot2 has already these palettes [integrated](http://ggplot2.tidyverse.org/reference/scale_brewer.html) and a specific `scale` for using them (`scale_colour_brewer()`):
+But, it is better to use already defined colors scales when possible, such as the [color brewer palettes](http://colorbrewer2.org/). ggplot2 has already these palettes [integrated](http://ggplot2.tidyverse.org/reference/scale_brewer.html) and a specific `scale` for using them (`scale_colour_brewer()`):

 ```
 p1 + scale_colour_brewer(palette = "Dark2") # you can try others such as "Set1", "Accent", etc.